Aniket-Jhariya/hr-documentation/docs/frontend/Components/Interviews.md

 ## Tabulator Movable

 The `TabulatorMovable.js` file integrates the Tabulator library to create a table with movable rows.
 It allows users to drag and drop rows from the table into a designated drop area.

+- **File Path:** `\hr-frontend\src\components\interviews\TabulatorMovable.js`

 - **Dependencies**
   - `tabulator-tables`: